Matthew 9:1-38

 but they put new wine into new bottles, and both are preserved.

-with a discussion about the changing dispensations.
+Jesus answered this question about the practice of 'fasting,' with a discussion about the changing Dispensations.

-1. the dispensation of Law was about to end.
+1. The dispensation of Law was about to end.

 The Pharisees and John the Baptist lived under the OT system established by Moses.